ARE YOU WASTING PRECIOUS TIME AND MONEY TALKING TO THE WRONG PEOPLE BECAUSE YOU HAVEN’T FIGURED OUT YOUR COACHING NICHE YET? THEN READ ON...

 And as you’re here, I bet you know that narrowing down your niche will accelerate your business growth.

 But I get it… This entire finding-your-niche thing is tedious and confusing.
 Don’t worry.
 I’ve put together the 5-step SMART process that will help you nail down your coaching niche fast.

-I’ve put the 5-step SMART process together that will help you to nail down your coaching niche fast.
-So, you can tick off this task from your to-do list for good – and you’ll have the headspace to focus on the things that really matter… like connecting with prospects and spending time with your family.
+Tick off this task from your to-do list once and for all and, as a result, have more headspace to focus on the things that really matter - like connecting with prospects and spending time with your family.

 ...the nitty-gritty details of the 5-step SMART process and how it works.

 ...why your niche shouldn’t be all about your clients.

 ...the questions you need to ask yourself to uncover potential niches.